Birdwatching Sites - North Wicklow

-The Main and West Hides (points C & D) afford excellent views over the scrape and flooded fields where you can expect Mute Swan, Greylag Goose, Shoveler, Mallard, Wigeon, Teal, Little Egret and Little Grebe, also check on gate posts for Merlin.
+The Main and West Hides (Flags C & D) afford excellent views over the scrape and flooded fields where you can expect Mute Swan, Greylag Goose, Shoveler, Mallard, Wigeon, Teal, Little Egret and Little Grebe, also check on gate posts for Merlin.

 The area is particularly good for butterflies and dragonflies in summer.

-Some Notable Records for Newcastle
+Some Notable Bird Records at Newcastle

-- 11th to 24th September 1994 (also seen at Kilcoole)
+- 11th to 24th September 1994, also seen at Kilcoole.

-- 4th to 18th November 1967 (also seen at Kilcoole)
+- 4th to 18th November 1967, also seen at Kilcoole.

 Black-crowned Night Heron